micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-13-rashi_en.md

 <b>Armed.</b> The word חֲמוּשִים means <i>armed</i>.
 (Because He took them on a round-about route in the desert, He caused them to go up armed.
 For had He taken them by way of settled areas they would not have armed themselves with all their needs, but, rather, as one traveling from place to place, whose intention it is to obtain what he needs there.
 But when he sets out into the wilderness he must prepare for himself all his needs.
 This verse was written only to make it understandable to the ear — so that you not say: during the war against Amaleik and the wars against Sichon and Og, and Midian, — from where did they have weapons that enabled Israel to defeat them by the sword? — From an old Rashi manuscript.)
 Likewise, it is written: “You shall pass by with arms.”
 Similarly, Onkelos translates [חֲמֻשִים] מְזָרְזִין — <i>armed</i>, as [he translates] “And he armed his servants” by “ וְזָרֵיז .”
 An alternate explanation of וַחֲמֻשִׁים one of every five went out [of Egypt] and four-fifths died during the three days of darkness.

 ### passuk 19
-<b>He had bound by oath.</b> He (Yossef) made them swear that they will make their children swear.
+<b>He had bound by oath.</b> He (Yoseif) made them swear that they will make their children swear.
 Why did he not bind his sons by oath that they immediately carry him to the land of Canaan, as Yaakov bound [them] by oath?
-Yossef said: “I was a ruler in Egypt, and I had sufficient power to do [so], but the Egyptians will not permit my sons to do [so].”
+Yoseif said: “I was a ruler in Egypt, and I had sufficient power to do [so], but the Egyptians will not permit my sons to do [so].”
 He therefore bound them by oath that when they will be redeemed and go out of there, that they carry him [with them].
 <b>And then you must carry up my bones out of here with you.</b> It was his brothers that he bound by this oath.
 Consequently we learn from this that also the bones of <i>all</i> the brothers [lit. tribes] did they carry up with them as it says: אִתְּכֶם — <i>with you</i>

 ### passuk 20